Metro: Anvers, Abbesses

 The construction of Sacré-Coeur was due to the promise to God made by Alexandre Legentil and Rohault de Fleury for Paris to be saved from invasion and damage during the Franco-Prussian war.

-There are some decent coffee shops at Place du Tertre, but they are a little pricey for being in a touristy area.
+There are some decent coffee shops at Place du Tertre, a little pricey for being in a touristy area.

-At the corner of the Rue Saint Vincent and the Rue des Saules, you can find the 150 year old cabaret, Au Lapin Agile, which may be worth your visit.
+At the corner of the rue Saint Vincent and the rue des Saules, you can find the 150 year old cabaret, Au Lapin Agile, which may be worth of your visit.
 You will immediately notice the famous sign of the rabbit jumping out of the saucepan.

-Sacré-Coeur and Place du Tertre make up the best parts of the 18th district of Paris.
+Sacre-Coeur and Place de Tertre make up the best parts of the 18th area of Paris.